wpilibsuite/frc-docs/source/docs/networking/networking-introduction/roborio-network-troubleshooting.rst

 The first step to identifying roboRIO networking issues is to isolate if it is an application issue or a general network issue.
 To do this, click **Start -> type cmd -> press Enter** to open the command prompt.
 Type ``ping roboRIO-####-FRC.local`` where #### is your team number (with no leading zeroes) and press enter.
 If the ping succeeds, the issue is likely with the specific application, verify your team number configuration in the application, and check your firewall configuration.

-Ping the roboRIO IP address
+Ping the roboRIO IP Address
 ---------------------------

 If there is no response, try pinging ``10.TE.AM.2`` (:ref:`TE.AM IP Notation <docs/networking/networking-introduction/ip-configurations:TE.AM IP Notation>`) using the command prompt as described above.
 If this works, you have an issue resolving the mDNS address on your PC.
 The two most common causes are not having an mDNS resolver installed on the system and a DNS server on the network that is trying to resolve the .local address using regular DNS.